Victor Van Vugt

+Awards and nominations

 The Nick Cave & Kylie Minogue duet, "Where The Wild Roses Grow", produced by Van Vugt, won the ARIA Award for Song Of The Year in 1996.

-The Nick Cave and the Bad Seeds album "Murder Ballads" was nominated for Album Of The Year.
+The Nick Cave and the Bad Seeds album Murder Ballads was nominated for Album Of The Year.

 The P.J.
-Harvey album "Stories From The City, Stories From The Sea" won the Mercury Prize Album Of The Year and was nominated for Best Alternative Album Of The Year, Grammy Award.
+Harvey album Stories From The City, Stories From The Sea won the Mercury Prize Album Of The Year and was nominated for Best Alternative Album Of The Year, Grammy Award.

-The Beth Orton album "Trailer Park" was nominated for the Mercury Prize, Album Of The Year.
+The Beth Orton album Trailer Park was nominated for the Mercury Prize, Album Of The Year.

-The Beth Orton album "Central Reservation" was nominated for Album Of The Year, Brit Award.
+The Beth Orton album Central Reservation was nominated for Album Of The Year, Brit Award.

-The Athlete album Vehicles & Animals, produced, mixed & engineered by Van Vugt was nominated for the Mercury Prize in 2003.
+The Athlete album Vehicles & Animals, produced, mixed and engineered by Van Vugt was nominated for the Mercury Prize in 2003.

-The Emmett Tinley album Attic Faith, produced, mixed & engineered by Van Vugt was nominated for the Choice Music Prize in 2005.
+The Emmett Tinley album Attic Faith, produced, mixed and engineered by Van Vugt was nominated for the Choice Music Prize in 2005.